“All I wanted to do was dance but I was told “boys don’t dance”

 Boys Don’t Dance is a poignant dance theatre show by Marc Brew, reflecting on his journey as a boy who defied society’s expectations to embrace his love for dance.
 The performance unfolds through a tapestry of memories, shedding light on the loneliness of being the only boy in a rural Australian town who dared to dance.

-The production will combine movement, storytelling, lighting and an uplifting sound track, alongside visual projections and animation to reflect Marc’s inner journey and create an immersive experience for young audiences.
+The production will combine movement, BMX tricks storytelling, lighting and an uplifting 80s soundtrack, alongside visual projections and animation to reflect Marc’s inner journey and create an immersive experience for audiences.

 Boys Don’t Dance celebrates individuality and the liberating power of dance, encouraging audiences to embrace their unique passions and find strength in their differences.
 It follows Marc Brew’s internationally acclaimed and award-nominated dance theatre piece an Accident / a Life that shares his lived experience of being a dancer who acquired a disability.

-Marc Brew – Choreographer Ross Malloy, Piotr Iwanicki – Dancers
+Marc Brew – Concept and Direction Marc Brew – Choreography in collaboration with performers Ross Malloy, Piotr Iwanicki – Performers

 Drew Taylor-Wilson– Dramaturg